Designation

 - Higher Diploma in Human Resource Management (KNEC); Research Project Title: Factors That Influence Employee Commitment in Organizations at College of Human Resource Management, Nairobi, Kenya; Jan 2016- Dec 2016.

-- Bachelor of Education Arts (Linguistics Major); University of Nairobi, Kenya; Oct 2010- Aug 2014.
+- Bachelor of Education Arts (Linguistics Major); Grade: First Class Honors at University of Nairobi, Kenya; Oct 2010- Aug 2014.

 Profile